 The next step in the design is to verify that the IDACs have enough voltage headroom (compliance voltage) to operate.
 The loop voltage of the excitation current must be less than the supply voltage minus the specified IDAC compliance voltage.
 Calculate the voltage drop developed across each IDAC current path to AVSS.
 In this circuit, IDAC1 has the largest voltage drop developed across its current path.
 The IDAC1 calculation is sufficient to satisfy IDAC2 because the IDAC2 voltage drop is always less than IDAC1 voltage drop.
-The sum of voltages in the IDAC1 loop is shown in Equation 24:
+Equation 24 shows the sum of voltages in the IDAC1 loop: